 If you send someone here to learn the method and do the analyses, the cost is calculated using the "Off Campus Funding, Lab Provided Labor" lane for the first three days then the "Off Campus Funding, User Provided Labor" for every day after that.
 If we run your samples for you, use the "Off Campus Funding, Lab Provided Labor" lane.

 These rates are per analysis not per sample and we require at least duplicates for a sound interpretation (# of samples x # replicates = total analyses).
+Note, increased replication is at our discretion unless specifically stated upon submission.

 If your samples are accepted, they must be ground to a fine powder and you must know the percent carbonate for samples below 90 %.
 At this time, we require 6-8 mg of pure carbonate for a single analysis.